jwdallas/tim/README.md

 Topic Image Merger
 ===

-This is a tool that combines up to 3 images into one with fancy dropshadows.
+This is a tool that combines up to 3 book images into one with fancy dropshadows.

 Ultilizes:
 * HTML5 Drag & Drop to simplify the UI for image loading.